luxinforreal/Ghost-Imaging-GIDC/README.md

 - prepare the correct env and download the data.mat
 - transfer the tensorflow to the pytorch framwork and test the data you captured in the ground truth
 - prepare the file in the same folder path and get the correct speckel pattern math with the data

+## Plan
+- prepare the pytorch framwork for the GIDC and test the Imaging quality
+- prepare the GAN and the Extenion GAN Model to test the Imaging quality
+- prepare the Cycle and Dual Network Construction to test the Imaging quality